svenkreiss/databench/v0.3/_sources/frontend_api.txt

     <i class="fa fa-fw fa-github"></i>
     This [analysis is on GitHub](https://github.com/svenkreiss/databench_examples/tree/master/analyses/mpld3pi).

-which shows a GitHub icon and the Markdown rendered text with link.
+which shows a GitHub icon and the Markdown rendered text with a link.

 Databench JavaScript Class